Tumbleweeds plague drought-stricken American West

 "It was crazy.
-Some piles were more than 10 feet high," said McClintock, 38, as he and other residents in the town of Fountain, 15 miles southeast of Colorado Springs, toiled to rake up and bag stacks of the thorny weed in the subdivision.
+Some piles were more than 10 feet high," said McClintock, 38, as he and other residents in this town 15 miles (24 km) southeast of Colorado Springs toiled to rake up and bag stacks of the thorny weed littering the subdivision.

 Prolonged drought, punctuated by bursts of high winds and untimely rain, has created an explosion of tumbleweeds on the rolling plains of southeastern Colorado, portions of New Mexico and the Texas panhandle this year, federal land managers say.